How to Prevent Window Condensation

 What Causes Condensation Between Window Panes?

-If you try the swipe test and can’t feel or remove the condensation from the surface of your window glass, the moisture is trapped between the window panes.
+If you try the swipe test and can’t feel or remove the condensation from the glass, the moisture is trapped between the window panes.
 Unfortunately, this problem has no easy solution.

-On dual-paned windows, the space between the panes is filled with a gas like argon that helps insulate the window.
+On dual-paned windows, the space between the panes is filled with argon or krypton gas to help insulate the window.
 Over time, the seals that keep the argon in place can deteriorate.
 Most windows seals break within 5 to 7 years.

 Here are the three things that happen next: